 Template for the Data Privacy Statement

-You can find a downloadable template for the data privacy statement in German, English and Spanish in the Download section of this page (right hand side).
+You can find a downloadable template for the data privacy statement in German, English, Spanish and Dutch in the Download section of this page (right hand side).

 The template is intended as a suggestion only, without any claim to completeness or accuracy.
 In particular, it may not take into account any potential company-specific particularities with regard to industry, organizational structure, legislative environment, etc. Therefore, it is necessary that you adjust the template to suit your specific requirements, and that you add any details that may be missing.